 Political Action Committees (PACs) play decisive roles in recruiting, endorsing and funding candidates - they must be challenged to be intentional in the number of women candidates they recruit, support, and fund.

-PACs should be encouraged to discuss and propose targets for their giving for all levels of elected office.
+PACs should set funding targets for women candidates, and increase those targets every election cycle until parity is reached.
 With public pressure, equal funding for male and female candidates may become a value proposition for PACs.
 The PAC environment is highly competitive and they are always looking for new ways to look different from other PACs to appeal to donors.